MuratTheCommander/System-Monitor/README.md

 * HTML/CSS (Frontend)

 📝 License
-This project is intended for educational and demonstration purposes only.
+This project was created for **educational and demonstration purposes**.
-It is not production-ready, but you're welcome to fork it, explore the architecture, and adapt it to your needs.
+It is licensed under the [MIT License](LICENSE).

+> ⚠️ You are free to use, modify, and distribute this software under the terms of the MIT License.
+> However, the authors are **not liable** for any damages, losses, or issues arising from the use of this code in any context, including commercial applications.
+> Use it **at your own risk**.